wenqicao/hacking_notes/Linux.md

 Shell
 -----

-`>` redirects standard output of a command to a file, overwriting previous content
+`>` - redirects standard output of a command to a file, overwriting previous content
-`>>` redirects standard output of a command to a file, appending new content to old content
+`>>` - redirects standard output of a command to a file, appending new content to old content
-`<` redirects standard input to a command
+`<` - redirects standard input to a command
-`|` redirects standard output of a command to another command
+`|` - redirects standard output of a command to another command
-`sort`: sorts lines of text alphabetically
+`sort` - sorts lines of text alphabetically
-`uniq`: filters duplicate, adjacent lines of text
+`uniq` - filters duplicate, adjacent lines of text
-`grep`: searches for a text pattern and outputs it
+`grep` - searches for a text pattern and outputs it
-`sed` : searches for a text pattern, modifies it, and outputs it
+`sed` - searches for a text pattern, modifies it, and outputs it

-`source ~/.bash_profile` - activate updated profile settings in current session `history` - view command history
+`source ~/.bash_profile` - activate updated profile settings in current session
+`history` - view command history
+`export PS1=">> "` - change default prompt from $ to >>
+`env` - return environment variables